Table of Contents

 From the long-term perspective, losing a potential client can cost merchants thousands of dollars due to the decreased customer lifetime value.

-Getting back just one cart can bring you thousands that exceed the amount of an average customer order value.
+Getting back just one basket can bring you thousands that exceed the amount of an average customer order value.

-How to solve the issue: There exist two platforms for addressing such a problem: lowering the abandoned cart rate before your client leaves and retrieving carts that customers have already abandoned.
+How to solve the issue: Two platforms exist for addressing such a problem: lowering the abandoned cart rate before your client leaves and retrieving carts that customers have already abandoned.

 The most efficient strategy for lowering the number of abandoned go-carts is to spot shoppers who leave their shopping carts and give them some minimal promo offer they would convert depending on their intention.